 None of the applications I’m using here require markers and for most objects they work perfectly fine with just the white Foldio360 plate.
 But if you’re going to crop the floor plane anyway, it’s good practice for photogrammetry to use a floor plane with recognizable patterns.
 This can be anything but since the turntable is circular I thought it would be nice to make something special for it.

-Or you can buy Agisoft PhotoScan Standard for $179 or Pro for $3499.
-I’m working on a full review of this application as we speak but for this post it’s good to know that only the Pro version supports native (pre-processing) marker detection.
+You can buy Agisoft PhotoScan (Review) Standard for $179 or Pro for $3499.
+It’s good to know that only the Pro version supports native (pre-processing) marker detection.
 As I wrote in the panel earlier, markers are not necessary for most objects — certainly not this richly-detailed dog figure — but can add reliability to the workflow, especially for capturing less-detailed objects.

-You can (currently) also get a 3-month RealityCapture “Promo” license for $99.
+RealityCapture (Review) is probably the fastest photogrammetry tool out there.
+You can get the Promo version for $39.99 a month or $109.00 for 3 months on Steam.
 This version is capped at 2500 photo but that’s more than enough for using it with the Foldio360 (or capturing small to medium objects in general).

 Capturing something bigger